TechHutTV/homelab/media/README.md

 The default credentials for NZBGet are a username of `nzbget` and a password of `tegbzn6789`.
 It's strongly recommended to change these default credentials for security reasons.
 This can be done under _Settings > SECURITY_, then change the ControlUsername and ControlPassword.

 #### NZBGet Download Directories
-If following the `/data:/data` directory scheme and used the command to setup the download directories open the qBittorent Web UI and do under _Settings > PATHS_ and change the paths.
+If following the `/data:/data` directory scheme and used the command to setup the download directories open the qBittorrent Web UI and do under _Settings > PATHS_ and change the paths.

 _MainDir:_ `/data/downloads/nzbget`